Tantanok221/.claude/commands/plan.md

 **If ticket ID ambiguous:**
 - Show similar ticket IDs
-- Ask user to clarify which issue they mean (unless `--lite` mode is active, then auto-select top 1)
+- Ask user to clarify which issue they mean

 ## Example Usage